Skip to content

 Format: <major>.<minor>.<revision>

-<major> and <minor> version will be incremented at the end of the release cycles while <revision> is incremented for a fix (or set of fixes)
+<major> and <minor> version are incremented at the end of the release cycles while <revision> is incremented for a fix.

 Release Naming